-Table 5 presents the mean flow and MNF data for all dwellings, again separated according to whether the dwellings were metered and volumetrically charged, while Table 6 presents the 95% confidence intervals for the mean flows and minimum night flows.
+Table 3 presents the mean flow and MNF data for all dwellings, again separated according to whether the dwellings were metered and volumetrically charged.
 Seasonal minimum night flows were consistently higher for dwellings that were not metered and volumetrically charged.
-However, it should be noted that not all dwellings had a sufficient record length to be included in all of the seasonal analyses, but all were included in the overall MNF analysis.
+This was slightly different for the overall dataset, where the metered and volumetrically charged households had a higher MNF.
+However, not all dwellings had a sufficient record length to be included in the seasonal analysis, but all were included in the overall MNF analysis.

-Table 5 Summary of mean and minimum night flow results, considering all dwellings.
+Table 4 Summary of mean and minimum night flow results, considering all dwellings.
 Standard deviations are reported beside the average hourly flows and average MNFs.